derbyjs/derby-examples/authentication/README.md

 # Derby.js Authentication Example

-Uses [Everyauth](https://github.com/bnoguchi/everyauth)'s middleware, and only has a Facebook integration example at present.
-Be sure to set your keys via environment variables (it's how they're set to be used by PaaS providers such as Heroku).
+Uses [Everyauth](https://github.com/bnoguchi/everyauth/tree/express3) middleware for authentication (be sure to use the express3 branch).
+Currently only has a Facebook integration example, but you can implement the rest of the examples easily by following [Everyauth's sample code](https://github.com/bnoguchi/everyauth/tree/express3/example).
+Note, the keys are set as environment variables (~/.profile) instead of a conf file for security-sake - it's how sensitive variables are accessed on PaaS providers such as Heroku.